Wellness for Youth

 You know your kids should ideally be physically active for 60 minutes a

 day.
-But with school, homework, meals, extracurriculars and playdates,
+But with school, homework, meals, extracurricular activities and

-it can be hard to carve out the time.
-Need an incentive to rearrange your
+playdates, it can be hard to carve out the time.
+Need an incentive to

 FAMILY FUN: PLANTING SUMMER VEGETABLES AND FRUITS FOR BRAIN HEALTH